-We study a variant of this model in which glue strengths are allowed to be negative as well as positive.
-This leads to the situation in which a stable assembly may become unstable through the addition of a tile that, while binding strongly enough to the assembly to remain attached itself, exerts a repulsive force on a neighboring tile, which is sufficiently strong to detach some portion of the assembly.
-This is formally modeled by allowing an assembly to break into two parts any time that the two parts have total connection strength less than τ (i.e., if there is a cut of the interaction graph of strength less than τ).
-Negative glue strengths were discussed as a plausible mechanism in Winfree's thesis [13], and explored theoretically in a more general model of graph-based self-assembly by Reif, Sahu and Yin [7].
-We compare the results of [7] to the present paper in more detail later in this section.
+time that the two parts have total connection strength less than τ (i.e., if there is a cut of the interaction graph of strength less than τ).
+Negative glue strengths were discussed as a plausible mechanism in Winfree's thesis [11], and explored theoretically in a more general model of graph-based self-assembly by Reif, Sahu and Yin [5].
+We compare the results of [5] to the present paper in more detail later in this section.

 This paper has two main contributions, an impossibility result and a positive result.
-The impossibility result is that under the irreversible model, negative glue strengths are not sufficient to achieve perfect reuse of tiles as in [7].
-It is tempting to believe that with negative glue strengths, the monotonic growth of the aTAM could be overcome to such a degree that a bounded set of tiles could be reused for arbitrarily long computations, hence implementing the observation that "you can reuse space but you can't reuse time".
-Alas, you can't reuse space (tiles) too much with irreversible reactions.
-We show that under the irreversible model of tile assembly, even with negative glue strengths, many tiles will be forever bound to an assembly, unable to detach.
+The impossibility result is that under the irreversible model, negative glue strengths are not sufficient to achieve perfect reuse of tiles as in [5].
+It is tempting to believe that with negative glue strengths, the monotonic growth of the aTAM could be overcome to such a degree that a bounded set of tiles could be reused for arbitrarily long computations,2 hence implementing the observation that "you can reuse space but you can't reuse time".
+Alas, you cannot reuse space (tiles) too much with irreversible reactions.
+In this section, we show that under the irreversible model of tile assembly, even with negative glue strengths, many tiles will be forever bound to an assembly, unable to detach.
 In fact, this number is linear in the number of assembly operations, so that after t operations, $\Omega(t)$ tiles will be permanently bound to some assembly.

 The positive result is a construction attempting to make do with this limitation.
 For concreteness, our construction shows how to simulate a single-tape Turing machine.
 But the idea applies to the iterated computation of any function f that can be "computed with constant height" by a tile assembly system (a formal definition is given in Section 4).
-The function f_M mapping the configuration of a Turing machine M to its next configuration is an example of one such function.
+The function f mapping the configuration of a Turing machine to its next configuration is an example of one such function.
 Other examples include the incrementing or decrementing of a counter, or the selection of a uniformly distributed random number from a finite set $\{1, 2, \ldots, n\}$ using flips of a fair coin via von Neumann's rejection method, as shown in [4].

 Our construction achieves the following property: if the Turing machine M being simulated on input x (with n = |x|) has space bound s(n) and time bound t(n), then $O(t(n) \cdot s(n))$ tiles (meaning total count of tiles, which is greater than the number of unique tile types), mixed in solution, will simulate the computation of M on input x, and no intermediate assembly will grow to size larger than O(s(n)).
-The impossibility result can be interpreted to imply that external energy must be supplied to break bonds between tiles in these intermediate assemblies if we wish to reuse them for computation.
-If we wish to limit the volume of a solution, and therefore the number of molecules it can contain (by the finite density constraint, see [11]) to O(s(n)), then we cannot allow intermediate assemblies to grow larger than this value.
-Of course, by the impossibility result, many more than s(n) different such assemblies will form if $t(n) \gg s(n)$ (for instance, when simulating a linear-space, cubic-time computation).
+The impossibility result can be interpreted to imply that external energy must be supplied to break bonds between tiles if we wish to reuse them for computation.
+If we wish to limit the volume of a solution, and therefore the number of molecules it can contain (by the finite density constraint, see [9]) to O(s(n)), then we cannot allow intermediate assemblies to grow larger than this value.
+Of course, by the impossibility result, many more than s(n) different such assemblies will form if $t(n) \gg s(n)$ (for instance, when simulating a logarithmic-space, polynomial-time computation).
 With a mechanism to "vacuum" away junk assemblies and supply the external energy needed to break them up (a mechanism not modeled in the aTAM), these tiles could be reused, bringing down the required number of tiles from $O(t(n) \cdot s(n))$ to O(s(n)).